The skull, the rose and Mexico

 You can do like the Spartans, who stare death in the eye.
 Alternatively, you can do as the Mexicans do for the Dia de Muertos and laugh at it.

-Mexican culture imagines the reign of Death as a joyful and colorful world, full of vitality and joy.
-In fact, turning death into a happy time is a great idea.
-It is not the Hades of the classics, sad and gray, but the Paradise of the monotheists either, serious and solemn: it is a spiritual and playful life after death.
+Mexican culture imagines the Reign of Death as a happy and colorful world, full of vitality and joy.
+In fact, turn death into a moment heurthem is a great idea.
+It is not the Hades of the classics, sad and gray, but neither is the Paradise of the monotheists, serious and solemn: it is a spiritual and playful afterlife.

-A beautiful clip of this afterlife can be found in the Disney masterpiece "Coco" movie and in Tim Burton's Disney animation "The Corpse Bride".
+A beautiful snippet of this afterlife can be found in Disney's masterpiece "Coco," and in Tim Burton's Disney animation "The Corpse Bride."

 There is also the Dia de Muertos, in Mexico.
 Colorful faces, painted skulls, smiling skeletons.
-Among these is Catrina, a smiling, fully dressed skull invented by an illustrator in the late XNUMXth century.
+Among these is Catrina, a grinning, fully clothed skull invented by an illustrator.eur at the end of the XNUMXth century.
 Always lively and elegant, Catrina has a hat full of roses.

 Enjoy the balance: the symmetry of the skull and the rose

 I've read that people are drawn to symmetry: the more symmetrical a face, the more attractive it is.
 The skull, like the rose, has an extremely balanced shape.
 The union of these two harmonic forms creates a balanced, classic, elegant, timeless whole.

 When there is symmetry, it is pleasant to break the rule, while maintaining the general harmony: the fleur in a single eye of the skull, the irregularity of the petals, the alternation of couleurs can add interest and mystery to a tattoo, painting or any depiction.